Rihanna Wants Allies To “Pull Up” When It Comes To Supporting Black Issues

 The next part of Rihanna’s speech required a little bit of audience participation.
 Other celebs in attendance listening closely included Tracee Ellis Ross, Lizzo, and Michael B. Jordan.

-Rhianna was honored at the Image Awards for her career and “distinguished public service,” which includes her Clara Lionel Foundation, which “engages in global advocacy with the goal of improving the quality of life for young people everywhere.”
+Rihanna was honoured at the Image Awards for her career and “distinguished public service,” which includes her Clara Lionel Foundation, which “engages in global advocacy with the goal of improving the quality of life for young people everywhere.”
 So, I guess we can forgive her for the album delay just this one time.

 Watch her acceptance speech in full below.